 While many publishers are embracing the digital world, others are campaigning to keep print alive.
 When it comes to reading articles and features, many readers still prefer the tangible experience of flipping through glossy pages.
 There is something special about sitting down with a cup of coffee and holding a magazine in your hands—not to mention that a magazine subscription gives us a welcome break from our screens and something to look forward to in the mail!

 In the art world, there are plenty of publications that favor print over digital; some magazines have been going strong for several decades.
-In this list, we’ve included both long-established as well as new independent publishers to you a broad range of magazines to choose from.
+So if you are looking to keep up on culture news, gain inspiration, and discover new artist projects, there are plenty of publications to choose from.
+In this list, we’ve included both long-established as well as new independent publishers to give you a broad range of magazines to choose from.
 So, if you’re looking for art-focused reading material, check out some of the best art magazine subscriptions you can order online today.

 Art in America

 Founded in 1913, Art in America is one of the oldest and most well-known art magazines.
 It reports on the art, people, issues, trends, and events shaping the American and international art world.
-A subscription to the monthly magazine includes two bonus issues—the Art in America Guide to Museums, Galleries & Artists and the ARTnews Top 200 Collectors issue.
+A subscription to the monthly magazine includes a bonus issue—the ARTnews Top 200 Collectors issue.
 Find out more here, where you can subscribe to either one or two years of magazines that will arrive straight to your doorstep.

 Beautiful Bizarre Magazine